ALASdoo/alasdoo_com_v2/content/english/articles/8-most-important-reasons-why-companies-outsource-IT-services.md

 With the fast pace of IT innovations, many companies need to upgrade outdated infrastructure and do it fast in order to sustain a competitive advantage.
 This also needs to be done to ensure compliance with new regulations, improve security, and enhance the user experience.

-We, in ALAS, always keep up to date with the newest technologies and best practices, use the best&#8209;proven tools and methods in the industry, and constantly improve our workflows.
+We, at ALAS, always keep up to date with the newest technologies and best practices, use the best&#8209;proven tools and methods in the industry, and constantly improve our workflows.

 ## 6. Improved efficiency